Announcing the TC Pitch Night: Robotics + AI startups – TechCrunch

 The night before the Robotics + AI event at UC Berkeley, TechCrunch is hosting a private Pitch Night, featuring innovative startups in robotics and artificial intelligence.
-After reviewing hundreds of applications, TechCrunch selected the early stage startups below to pitch in front of industry executives, TC writers and our expert panel of judges – Brian Heater (TC’s own Hardware Editor), Aaron Jacobson (NEA), Jennifer Roberts (Grit Ventures) and Rob Coneybeer (Shasta Ventures).
+After reviewing hundreds of applications, TechCrunch selected the early-stage startups below to pitch in front of industry executives, TC writers and our expert panel of judges: Brian Heater (TC’s own Hardware Editor), Aaron Jacobson (NEA), Jennifer Roberts (Grit Ventures) and Rob Coneybeer (Shasta Ventures).

 Founders will pitch in front of the crowd followed by a tough Q&A from the judges.
-After all companies have pitched, the judges will select the top 5 teams to demo on stage at the main event on March 3rd – TC Sessions: Robotics + AI.
+After all companies have pitched, the judges will select the top five teams to demo onstage at the main event on March 3: TC Sessions: Robotics + AI.

 Check out the featured companies here: